 There are three dedicated studio spaces, each with work surfaces, chairs, lighting, power strips, and storage space.
 The upstairs studio is suitable for dry work, writing, research, photo and video editing, architecture, sound, etc. The main floor studio is suitable for various wet and dry media.
 The basement studio functions as an experimental media studio, supporting simple printmaking and photography.

 The kitchen is equipped with a good selection of cooking tools and basic pantry staples.

 Our library has collections of literature and reference; graphic arts, typography, printmaking, and photography; architecture and urban/space planning; and ecology and Appalachian culture.

 The house has both heating and air-conditioning, as well as laundry facilities.

-Internet and cellphone access is limited in both speed and reliability.
-There is wifi in the house for basic communications, and a shared phone that residents are welcome to use.
-We do not receive broadcast television.
+Internet and cellphone service is slow and unreliable.
+The house has wifi, and a shared cellphone that residents are welcome to use.

 Residents are not expected to have their own vehicle, but should understand that North Mountain is in a rural location and the nearest town is seven miles away (about a 20-minute drive) – access to shopping or entertainment is limited.
 Residents without vehicles should be prepared to spend most of their time on site.
 We are happy to coordinate with residents who need rides to and from nearby airports, bus stations, and train stations, as well as shopping and other errands during residency sessions.

-For current photos of the site in use, and more information about our current residents, visit our news page.
+For more photos of the site in use, visit our news page.